 NEW HEADQUARTERS AND MUSEUM

 The Pittsfield Historical Society started work on the new building in March and much progress has been made.
 The new building is situated on the old Washington Hotel Lot at the top of Factory Hill located on the corner of Oak Street and Main Street.
 It is a 30′ x 80′ building with two stories to house all of its artifacts currently stored in several places around town.
 The Pittsfield Historical Society Directors would like to thank the volunteers that are not only overseeing the work crews but also providing the work effort.
 Below is a picture of the building, taken on July 12, 2019, featuring the cupola and porch roofs.
-For more pictures, please check New Building Progress – Recently Updated 20200416
+For more pictures, please check Progress-on-New-Building-Updated on 7/7/2020.

 The New Museum from the Oak Street Side